andrewoswald/jmerkle_sequential/README.md

 2. Inspecting a structure's contents is done via JMerkle.allkeys(JMerkle t1);

 3. Comparing two merkle tree structures is done via JMerkle.diff(JMerkle t1, JMerkle t2);

+In addition to the above operations, the jmerkle_sequential library offers the capability to marshal and unmarshal JMerkle structures to and from the Java space.
+Marshaling results in a byte[] that can be utilized by other languages so long as their implementation understands the protocol (https://github.com/andrewoswald/merkle_parser provides an Erlang example).

+The marshal and unmarshal operations are each made available through public static methods on the JMerkleMarshaler class:

+1. Marshaling a JMerkle is done via JMerkleMarshaler.marshal(JMerkle t1);

+2. Unmarshaling a marshaled value (originally from JMerkleMarshaler or elsewhere, assuming proper implementation) is done via JMerkleMarshaler.unmarshal(byte[] treeBytes);

 Examples
 --------